smitpi/PSToolKit/docs/docs/index.md

 # PSToolKit

 ## Description
-Powershell Scripts and functions for a system administrator
+a Repository of my random scripts and functions writen over the years, there is a wyde range of tools in this module, used by a SysAdmin and EUC Administrator

 ## Getting Started
 - Install from PowerShell Gallery [PS Gallery](https://www.powershellgallery.com/packages/PSToolKit)